JuliaSobczak/JuliaSobczak.github.io/_posts/2023-11-28-the-journey-begins.md

 *Altitude Adjustment hanging in the sling*

 Miraculously there were no leaks, both of the motors started, and we managed to navigate the tight waterways leaving the ship yard with ease.
 Once we hit the Saint Marys River, the channel widened and our stress levels dropped slightly.
 Our next mission was finding a place to fill up our fresh water tanks.
-My dad called multiple marinas to ask about stopping to top off, and possibly staying the night, but was met with either "no vacancy" or an answering machine.
+My dad called multiple marinas to ask about stopping to top off and possibly staying the night, but was met with either "no vacancy" or an answering machine.
 As we made our way toward the intracoastal waterway (ICW), through large freight docks and towering cranes, we passed a marina my parents had used in previous years.

 ![cool-crane](/images/cool-crane.jpg)

 *Feeling small beside the huge ships*

 It didn't seem open as we passed and no one had answered the phone, but we could see a water hose on the dock as we passed.
 At the last second we called an audible, did the quickest 180 we could, and made a half-assed attempt at tying up.
 My dad hopped off the boat while I popped open the water tanks, he handed me the hose and we pirated ourselves some fresh water.
-As I filled the port (left) water tank, the Coast Guard drove by us.
+As I filled the port water tank, the Coast Guard drove by us.
 Standing in the cold wind, hunched over in a hoodie, and tied up at a closed dock all I could think was "don't be suspicious, don't be suspicious."
 They passed us and waved, obviously not too concerned with what we were up to.
 The next six hours were, at best, uneventful; we meandered our way south in the ICW with barely a boat passing us.
 The main highlight, other than the occasional dolphin, were the multitude of birds that we observed; from pelicans to pipers, birds are no stranger to these marshes.

 ![marsh-sunset](/images/marsh-sunset.jpg)